 Credit and Debit card fraud and ATM skimming are scams people are accustomed to seeing, some scams going around are:

 Congratulations — you met someone new online.
-Your new found friend or relationship partner is asking for help with a problem and they need you to wire or send funds to them.
-The request will come so they can come visit you, for an auto repair, their business needing help, or help with their household expenses.
+Your new-found friend or relationship partner is asking for help with a problem and they need you to wire or send funds to them.
+The request will come, so they can come visit you, for an auto repair, their business needing help, or help with their household expenses.
 If you offer to come visit them, there is always an excuse as to why you can’t meet up.
 DON’T send them any money.
 Sending money to a person you have never met face to face but is your “friend” is really not a friend.

 Wire Mortgage Fraud.

 You’re purchasing a new home and working with your mortgage company to schedule closing.
 The date is set, you receive wiring instructions, and a contact person.
-Then a couple days before closing you receive an email with “new” wiring instructions.
-DON’T wire the funds to the “new” wiring instructions— contact your mortgage company directly, using the original contact information, verify the wiring instructions.
-Fraudsters are hacking title companies trying to get people to wire the funds to a different place.
+Then a couple of days before closing, you receive an email with “new” wiring instructions.
+DON’T wire the funds to the “new” wiring instructions— contact your mortgage company directly, using the original contact information, to verify the wiring instructions.
+Fraudsters are hacking title companies, trying to get people to wire the funds to a different place.
 If the money is sent to the fraudster, YOU are out the money, and your home closing can be affected!

 ATM fraud can occur when individuals lose their card, allow others to use it, or when their Personal Identification Number (PIN) is compromised.